 You’ve no doubt heard the claims that online learning or eLearning and the learning management systems that make it possible at any business or school offer a significant return on investment in both cost savings over traditional methods as well as reaching performance goals.
 But these claims do also beg the question of how eLearning impacts the learners themselves.
-How does online education benefit students and other learners and how does it create and maintain the right kind of educational environment?
+How does online education benefit students and other learners, and how does it create and maintain the right kind of educational environment?

 One of the most powerful benefits of online education is how it allows learners to engage in self-paced learning.
-When students and other learners have to attend a particular class at a particular time and place, the don’t feel any control over their learning and development.
-If you’re not in the mood or not feeling engaged or excited, retention of the learning content literally plummets and the hoped-for benefits will remain unrealized.
+When students and other learners have to attend a particular class at a particular time and place, they don’t feel any control over their learning and development.
+If you’re not in the mood or not feeling engaged or excited, retention of the learning content literally plummets, and the hoped-for benefits will remain unrealized.
 But when companies do online education right, then learning content is going to be available whenever and wherever it makes the most sense for learners to engage with it.
-The full benefits of self-paced eLearning hinge upon the content being web-based and accessible on any device from desktops to laptops to tablets to smartphones.
+The full benefits of self-paced eLearning hinge upon the content being web-based and accessible on any device, from desktops to laptops to tablets to smartphones.
 It also helps to break the content up into smaller chunks that can be completed in short sessions.
 When online education is crafted with these characteristics in mind, students and learners can work through chunks of content whenever and wherever they like, whether that be during the day on a break, commuting to and from work, traveling on business trips, or in-between meetings.
 The benefits of self-paced online earning are hard to ignore.

 When cloud-based online education is done right, it can foster high levels of collaboration among learning peers.
-Discussion forums, online chats with instructors, group assignments, and other opportunities for teamwork help expose learners to a wider range of viewpoints, perspectives, ideas and opinions that only enrich the learning experience, especially when you consider that people from all over the planet can engage with each other in the same online education content.
+Discussion forums, online chats with instructors, group assignments, and other opportunities for teamwork help expose learners to a wider range of viewpoints, perspectives, ideas, and opinions that only enrich the learning experience, especially when you consider that people from all over the planet can engage with each other in the same online education content.

 Online education allows for much greater variety both in the topics available as well as the ways in which the content is delivered.
 Whatever content topics learners want, you can bet that there is an online web-based platform offering it.
 This topical variety in content allows for more well-rounded students and workers.
 And the variety of ways in which content can be delivered gives learners the opportunity to choose which delivery method best suits their personal learning style, whether it’s videos, slideshow presentations, games, audio content such as podcasts, and so on.
-A delivery method that works best for each learner is possible with online education.
+A delivery method that works best for each learner is possible with online education – another benefit.

 Ready to give your students all of the benefits of online education? look no further than eLeaP’s quality business training courses.
 With our platform, you can put the power of online education into the hands of your students in ways that benefit them and you.